 There are many things to know before visiting Turkey for the first time: this includes safety tips for travel in Turkey, The BEST Places to visit in Turkey, How to get there and so much more that I’ve shared on my blog after living in Turkey for a year.

 - Cappadocia is pronounced with a hard “K” sound – “Cap-a-dok-ya.”
 In Turkish its actually Kapadokya.

 - The name derives from the Persian word Katpaktukya, which means ‘the land of beautiful horses’ for in ancient times the region was known for its equine offering.

 - Göreme vs. Cappadocia: Cappadocia is the name of the region, but Göreme is the place you’ve probably seen in pictures on Instagram – with all the hot air balloons and fairy chimneys.

 Where is Cappadocia in Turkey?

 Depending on where you are traveling from you can travel to Cappadocia by flight, bus or car.

-A bus from Istanbul to Goreme takes 10 hours and costs approximately €15 (90 Turkish Lira) for a one-way Trip.
+From Istanbul to Goreme by bus – It takes 10 hours and costs approximately €15 (90 Turkish Lira) for a one-way trip.